 Apple’s Photos app for iPhone, iPad and iPod touch packs in a little-known feature that allows you to quickly and easily create a PDF document from a bunch of photographs.
 PDF, or Portable Document Format, is an ubiquitous file format used to present documents in a manner that’s independent of apps, hardware and operating systems.

-As such, PDF is great for sharing any type of document and having a piece of mind that it will render for the recipient precisely as intended.
-In this step-by-step tutorial, you will learn how to turn your photos into PDF documents on iPhone, iPad or iPod touch without needing to download a specialized PDF-converter software.
+As such, PDF is great for sharing any type of document and having peace of mind that it will render for the recipient precisely as intended.
+In this step-by-step tutorial, you will learn two ways to turn your photos into PDF documents on iPhone, iPad or iPod touch.

 1) Launch Photos on your iOS device.

 2) Tap Select in the upper-right corner, then tap the images that you’d like to use for your PDF document.